-Do Most Artists Draw From Photographs?
+Do Most Artists Draw From Reference Photos?

 Time is money in this life and when there’s a commercial incentive to cut corners then you’re going to take it.
 Few people have the time to paint ‘Plein air’ (outdoors) and fewer have the ability.

 There is a myth surrounding artists that they are a breed apart.
 Many people assume that real artists ‘make it up’ or have a photographic memory.
 Copying is a dirty word, and copying from photos is little more than fraud.

 That misplaced elitist snobbery based on nothing more than romanticism is enough to make some artists wary of revealing the truth behind their working methods.

 The passionate tortured genius slaving away at his art (it’s always a ‘him’) is pure Hollywood.
 Everyone thinks of the madness of Van Gogh, in the form of Kirk Douglas most probably, and they project that nonsense and see it as a job description.

 This course on Domestika will teach you the basics of photography.